serenity-is/docs/services/upload.md

 - `CopyToHistory` — archive the previous file instead of deleting it.
 - `JsonEncodeValue` — multiple editors store the file list as a JSON array.

+For multiple uploads, each item in the stored JSON array is an [`UploadedFile`](../api/dotnet/Serenity.Net.Services/Serenity.Services/UploadedFile.md) with `Filename` and `OriginalName`.
+The `FilenameFormat` pattern is expanded by [UploadFormatting](../api/dotnet/Serenity.Net.Services/Serenity.Web/UploadFormatting.md) (`FormatFilename`), which substitutes the entity ID, group key, random code, date, and original file name.

 ## Upload Storage

 [IUploadStorage](../api/dotnet/Serenity.Net.Services/Serenity.Web/IUploadStorage.md) abstracts where files live.
 It provides methods to write, read, delete, and copy files, get file URLs and sizes, and manage file metadata.

 The default implementation, `DefaultUploadStorage`, is disk-based and writes files under `App_Data/upload/`.
-Related implementations include `DiskUploadStorage`, `TempUploadStorage`, and `CombinedUploadStorage`.
+Related implementations include `DiskUploadStorage`, `TempUploadStorage`, and `CombinedUploadStorage`. `DiskUploadStorage` writes through [PhysicalDiskUploadFileSystem](../api/dotnet/Serenity.Net.Services/Serenity.Web/PhysicalDiskUploadFileSystem.md) (an `IDiskUploadFileSystem` implementation over the physical file system).

 [UploadPathHelper](../api/dotnet/Serenity.Net.Services/Serenity.Web/UploadPathHelper.md) contains path utilities (thumbnail names, security checks), and `UploadStorageExtensions` provides helpers such as `CopyTemporaryFile` and `GetThumbnailUrl`.